File Transfer by Email With Isode's M-Switch

 block that can be used to support a range of applications.
 Applications

 - Directory Replication, as described in the Isode whitepaper [Directory Replication by Email and over 'Air Gap'].
 This is the primary reason that Isode developed this application.

 - Database Replication.
 Where there is a need to distribute database updates over email, File Transfer by Email provides a natural supporting infrastructure.

 - End user file transfer, to copy data around.
 Isode's system has been developed to support applications; an end user application could be easily developed over Isode' s solution, which is described later.

-Isode's File Transfer by Email is implemented as a part of its M-Switch product, as illustrated above.
+Isode's File Transfer by Email is implemented as a part of all of its M-Switch products, as illustrated above.
 There is a special File Transfer by Email (FTBE) channel in M-Switch that supports inbound and outbound files.
 This gives an easy mechanism for applications to send and receive files.

 FTBE channels are bi-directional, and so messages can be sent in both directions (in and out).
 An FTBE channel can send to multiple recipients.
 For such a multicast distribution, the recipients would be configured for just the single sender.
 In general, special email addresses will be configured for FTBE, as the accounts used should not receive general purpose email, and should only be used for one FTBE distribution configuration.